Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-Forgery is a very common chriminal charge.
-It can be found in the most innocent of environments like children forging their parents’ signatures on different school forms.
-It can also occur when attempting to defraud a bank by falsifying a signature on a check to attempt to steal the money related to the check.
-However, forgery is a very serious criminal offense in the United States, including Louisiana as well.
+Forgery can also occur when attempting to defraud a bank by falsifying a signature on a check to attempt to steal the money related to the check.
+However, forgery is a very serious criminal offense that is prosecuted at the 19th Judicial District Court in East Baton Rouge Parish.
 It is illegal to falsify a signature on any legal or financial document and the penalties come along with a forgery charge are very strict and can hinder your future and the future of your loved ones.
 If you have recently been charged with forgery in Louisiana, it is strongly recommended to seek legal assistance for your charges and impending court case.
 Carl Barkemeyer, criminal defense attorney has defended numerous forgery charges in Louisiana and has a deep knowledge of the Louisiana legal system to aid in defending these charges.
 Mr. Barkemeyer and his legal team can help you by looking at your specific case and observing all the evidence to determine the best possible way to defend against forgery charges.
 The purpose behind the forgery must be proven as intentional and the actual signature needs to be determined if it was actually a fake.
 All of these factors can make the difference in a forgery case during the trial.

-Forgery is considered a felony crime both in Louisiana and the United States.
+Forgery is considered a felony crime in Baton Rouge, Louisiana.
 This means that it can carry very stringent penalties and will part of your permanent criminal record if convicted.
 The second part of the forgery law also includes the transfer or possession of a forged signature that is known by the owner as being a forgery.
 This means that if you try to cash a check at the bank that has been forged by your friend then you can also be charged with forgery if it is determined that the person in possession of the forgery knew it was forged and had intent to defraud the bank.

 Because forgery is considered a felony crime in Louisiana, it can deal a heavy blow to someone who is charged with it because it the punishments are very strict to deter any further forgery charges in the future.
 Being charged with a felony crime like forgery can drastically hurt your future by limiting your further opportunities in life like employment or applying for college or university.
 The penalties for being charged with forgery under Louisiana state law are defined as follows: